liu-mich/liu-mich.github.io/index.md

 ## About Me

-I am an incoming Ph.D. student in Politics at Princeton University.
+I am an incoming Ph.D. student at Princeton University's Politics Department.
+My research interests include public opinion, political communication, political psychology, and survey methodology.

 I am from Charlotte, North Carolina, and hold a BA from the University of North Carolina at Chapel Hill.

-## Research Interests

-- American Political Behavior, Public Opinion, Political Psychology, Political Communication, Survey Methodology
+My hobbies include making art, trying out coffee shops, and using the Oxford comma.

 {% comment %}Uncomment the line below to display{% endcomment %}
 {% comment %}{% include_relative _includes/publications.md %}{% endcomment %}